Our Core HIPAA Principles

-Luminello employees who have undergone HIPAA training are able to access customer accounts for the sole purpose of lending a hand.
+Luminello employees who have undergone HIPAA training can access customer accounts for the sole purpose of lending a hand.
 We don’t access customer accounts unless we’re explicitly asked for help.

 Are we able to export our data if we decide to leave one day?

-Chart notes (in PDFs), practice roster and financials (both via CSV) are able to be exported.
+Chart notes (in PDFs), practice roster, and financials (both via CSV) can be exported.
 Coming soon, calendar entries will be exportable.

 Does Luminello have a policy that identifies and determines controls regarding the proper use of workstations to support access and protection of ePHI?